Gui-Yom/nuance/README.md

 ## Installation

-Install with cargo or download a prebuilt binary for windows in the release page.
+Install with cargo:

 ```shell
 $ cargo install --locked nuance
 ```

+Or download a prebuilt binary from the [Release](https://github.com/Gui-Yom/nuance/releases) page.
+Prebuilt binaries are currently available for Windows (x86_64-pc-windows-msvc) and Linux (x86_64-unknown-linux-gnu).

 See [Development](#Development) when building from source.